Breeding Babydoll Sheep in Australia

 Do We Use 'Modern Southdown' Genetics in our Breeding Program?

-Due to the prevalence of Modern Southdowns in Australia today, the restrictions on importing semen or sheep from overseas and movement of sheep between states in Australia, and because many breeders of Babydolls have difficulty in locating Babydoll ewes, there may be very few, if any, 'full-blood' Babydolls in Australia.
+Due to the prevalence of Modern Southdowns in Australia today, the restrictions on importing semen or sheep from overseas and movement of sheep between states in Australia, and because many breeders of Babydolls have difficulty in locating Babydoll ewes, it is difficult to locate 'full-blood' Babydolls in Australia.
 It's up to the buyer to ask about the pedigrees of any Babydolls Southdowns offered for sale to ensure they meet the buyer's needs.
 Please contact us for more information on Babydoll Southdown Sheep in Australia.